reflectoring/reflectoring.github.io/_posts/2020-04-16-aws-cloudformation-deploy-docker-image.md

 ## What is CloudFormation?

-[CloudFormation](https://aws.amazon.com/cloudformation/) is AWS's service for automating deployment of AWS resources.
+[CloudFormation](https://aws.amazon.com/cloudformation/) is AWS's service for automating the deployment of AWS resources.
 It allows us to describe the resources we want (networks, load balancers, EC2 instances, ...) in a JSON or YAML template and provides commands within the AWS CLI to spin up those resources and remove them again (among other things).

 The resources defined in such a template are called a "stack". **A stack is the unit in which CloudFormation allows us to interact with resources**.
 Each stack can be created and deleted separately and stacks may depend on each other.
 We'll make use of that later when we're creating a stack containing all the networking resources we need and another one that contains our application.

-**In order to create a CloudFormation template, we need low-level knowledge of the resources we're going to deploy.** Once we have a running CloudFormation template, though, we can start and stop it at any time without having to think about the detailed resources too much.
+**To create a CloudFormation template, we need low-level knowledge of the resources we're going to deploy.** Once we have a running CloudFormation template, though, we can start and stop it at any time without having to think about the detailed resources too much.

 Note that CloudFormation is not the only option to codify an AWS infrastructure.
 We could also use Terraform, [a general infrastructure-as-code platform](https://www.terraform.io/), or [CDK](https://docs.aws.amazon.com/cdk/latest/guide/home.html), AWS's Cloud Development Kit, which is a wrapper around CloudFormation and allows us to describe AWS resources in different programming languages than JSON and YAML (did I hear anyone say that JSON and YAML are programming languages?).
 There's a bunch of other solutions out there, but these two seem to be the most common ones.